ChalzZy/100-javascript-challenge/change-background-colour/README.md

-# change-background-colour
+# Change Background Colour
-Change background colour of HTML document using Javascript
+Change background colour of HTML document based on a set of chosen colours.